OctopusDeploy/blog/blog/2021-11/converting-to-tenants-via-api/index.md

 A list of the project variables from the specified *old project* is retrieved.
 The script then loops through each variable and each environment scope the variable has.

-If the scoped environment is one of the new environments we will use for tenanted deployments, a project variable gets created.
+If the scoped environment is one of the new environments you'll use for tenanted deployments, a project variable gets created.
 Otherwise, the script will create a variable template.

 There will be a check to see if the project variable or variable template already exists for the project in both cases.
-When they don't exist, details from the old variables are used to create the new variable types and are added to their respective collections, retrieved at the beginning of the script.
+When they don't exist, details from the old variables are used to create the new variable types and they're added to their respective collections, retrieved at the beginning of the script.

 After the loop finishes, there's a call to the API to update the project's variable collection, and another call to update the project variable templates.